Crafty5020/ironsmp_logo/README.md

 This is a paper plugin that with a command will spawn in all maps for the Iron SMP Logo.

 > [!NOTE]
 > This plugin will work with any map art the only requirement is to change the `plugin.yml` file.
-> [!NOTE]
 > OP is required to get maps.

 ## How to use?